github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

   {% note %}

   **Notes:**
      - The {% data variables.product.prodname_codeql %} default configuration window displays the details of the default setup, including the languages to analyze, the query suites to run, and the events that trigger a new scan.
 If you would like to change which query suites will run, what events will trigger a new scan, or other {% data variables.product.prodname_code_scanning %} features, you need to use the advanced setup.
-For more information, see "[Creating an advanced setup](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository#creating-an-advanced-setup)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository#creating-an-advanced-setup)."
      - If you are switching to the default setup from the advanced setup, you will see a warning informing you that the default setup will override existing configurations.
 Once you have enabled {% data variables.product.prodname_codeql %}, be sure to delete or disable your existing workflow file.
 Otherwise, the workflow will continue to run regularly without uploading any {% data variables.product.prodname_code_scanning %} results, using your {% data variables.product.prodname_actions %} minutes.
      - If you would like to see your default {% data variables.product.prodname_codeql %} setup after configuration, select {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then click {% octicon "gear" aria-label="The gear icon" %} **View {% data variables.product.prodname_codeql %} configuration**.